carlesnunez/reactjs-introduction/README.md

 # Notes About the Repo
-- The presentation is at react_js_barcelona_js.key and react_js_barcelona_js.pdf
+- The presentation is inspired by react js barcelona conference.

 - The examples are located in the examples/src directory.

 - Run `make` to regenerate javascript files from jsx files (src to build).

-- This file includes the transcript of the talk "Introduction to React.js".
+- This file includes the odp presentation file and the pdf transcription of the presentation

 # Introduction to React.js

-React.js is a library for building user interfaces, built by Facebook and Instagram.
-In building user interfaces, MVC, model-view-controller design pattern is used a lot.
-React could be thought of as the view in MVC; however we will see that it is much more than that.

-## History

-Let's start with a brief history of React.
-When Facebook acquired Instagram, Instagram didn't have a web site.
-The Instagram engineers wanted to use the internal library that Facebook was using for comments and ads.
-After some work, the internal dependencies were cleared up and the library was open sourced in May 2013 at JSConf.
+Built by Facebook and Instagram, reactJS is a library for building user interfaces, with a clear system.
+Thinked to be used by the MVC, model-view-controller alternating with other popular frameworks like backboneJS.
+How ever we will se that React JS is more than a simply library to work with views.

+## Suspicion against REACT JS

 Initially, there was heavy suspicion against React.
 At that conference, people were mentioning that Facebook was rethinking all the best practices and making a